 Why get your Short Story Assessed?

-Getting a short story assessed and having an independent person look over your work can be invaluable.
-At the very least, an assessment can point out inconsistencies and inadequacies that you haven't spotted yourself.
-It can give you an idea of the quality of your presentation - you'd be surprised how many people submit work to competitions and publishers which is in fairly shocking form: spelling mistakes, grammatical errors, and poorly formatted.
-And at best, a manuscript assessment should give you an idea of where your strengths lie as a writer, how they are expressed in your short story, and where it can be improved.
+Getting a short story assessed by a published writer or editor is invaluable.
+An assessment can point out inconsistencies and inadequacies that you haven't spotted yourself.
+It can give you an idea of the quality of your presentation and how to improve it.
+You'd be surprised how many people submit work to competitions and publishers which has spelling mistakes, grammatical errors, and is poorly formatted.

 Short story competitions rarely offer feedback to the writers entering them, so you never quite know what you're doing wrong.
 A Manuscript Assessment of your story by an experienced editor may help you take your work to the next level and increase its chances of getting noticed by judges.
 Often there is a large 'slush pile' at the end of a judging process.
 There's also a 'maybe' pile and a 'definitely' pile.
 If your writing consistently remains deselected and you want to elevate it, you need the insights of a Manuscript Assessment.